Unknown22X/Learning-Roadmap-Builder/README.md

 ### Detailed File Descriptions

 - **main.py**:
-  The core application file that initializes the CLI, displays the animated welcome screen (via `ui_components.py`), and manages the main menu.
-It handles user input to navigate options like creating roadmaps or viewing progress, coordinating with other modules.
+  This file contains the core application logic responsible for initializing the command line interface, showing the animated welcome sequence ('via ui_components.py'), and handling the main menu.
+It responds to user actions to switch between options like creating roadmaps and checking progress, and interacts with other modules to accomplish this task

-- **category_manager.py**: Manages categories (e.g., “Mathematics,” “Programming”) by providing functions to create, view, and delete categories, ensuring organized roadmap storage in `data.json`.
+- **category_manager.py**:  Provides the functions to manipulate categories (e.g. “Mathematics”, “Programming”) for creating, viewing, and deleting, as well as organized storage of roadmaps within data.json .

-- **progress_tracker.py**: Handles progress visualization, calculating completion percentages and generating colorful progress bars with emojis (e.g., 🚀 for “Good Pace”) using the `rich` library.
+- **progress_tracker.py**:  Responsible for the completion visualization system, calculating completion rates, and creating progress bars with emojis for each range (e.g. 🚀 “Good Pace”) using the rich library.

-- **roadmap_operations.py**: Implements core roadmap functionality, including creating, editing, and searching roadmaps/steps.
-The search feature uses string matching to find terms like “calc” efficiently.
+- **roadmap_operations.py**: Contains the implementations for the primary functionalities of a roadmap, such as creating, editing, and searching roadmaps/steps.
+For the search function, the system performs string matching and can quickly retrieve steps including the term like “calc”.

-- **import_export.py**: Manages data import/export in JSON, PDF, CSV, and Markdown formats, with validation to ensure data integrity during file operations.
+- **import_export.py**: Responsible for the import/export of data in JSON, PDF, CSV, and Markdown formats and ensures data integrity during the file operations.

-- **ui_components.py**: Defines reusable UI elements, such as panels, tables, and animations, using `rich` to create a vibrant, user-friendly terminal interface.
+- **ui_components.py**:  Uses rich to provide a colorful and user-friendly terminal interface and defines reusable components for the UI, like panels, tables, and different animated sequences.

-- **data.json**: Stores all roadmap data (categories, titles, steps, priorities) in a structured JSON format, automatically updated by the application.
+- **data.json**: Contains root roadmap data (categories, titles, steps, and priorities) in a structured format, as well as in JSON which is periodically updated by the application.

 - **requirements.txt**: Lists dependencies (`rich`, `pandas`, `fpdf`) for easy setup.
 ```